Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to put up more than 46.5 points only two times this season.
+- Clemson and its opponents have combined for 46 points -- this matchup's point total -- only twice this season.

-- The combined points per game average of the two teams, 63.1, is 16.6 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 63.1, is 17.1 points above Saturday's over/under.

-- These two squads combine to surrender 28.3 points per game, 18.2 fewer than this contest's over/under.
+- This contest's over/under is 17.7 points greater than the 28.3 these two squads combine to allow per game this season.

-- The average total in Tigers games this season is 51.9, 5.4 points more than Saturday's over/under of 46.5.
+- Tigers games this season feature an average total of 51.9 points, a number 5.9 points higher than Saturday's over/under.

 Clemson Stats and Trends

-- The Tigers have yet to cover the spread this season when favored by 15.5 points or more.
+- The Tigers have been favored by 15.5 points or more two times this season and have not covered the spread in any of them.

-- Clemson's games this year have hit the over on one of four set point totals (25%).

-- Clemson is 0-2 against the spread and 1-1 overall in games when it puts up more than 16.3 points.
+- Clemson is 0-2 against the spread and 1-1 overall in games when it scores more than 16.3 points.

-- The Tigers have six giveaways this season, while the Eagles have seven takeaways .
+- The Tigers have turned the ball over six times this season, one fewer than the Eagles have forced (7).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.